Sreeraj-nair/hello-world/SeleniumWebDriverJava.md

 4. Appium
 5. SafariDriver
 6. ios-driver

-7. InternetExplorerDriveris an exception 32-bit and 64-bit versions by SeleniumHQ.
+7. InternetExplorerDriver is an exception 32-bit and 64-bit versions by SeleniumHQ.

 ### What are some of the important classes and interfaces of WebDriver?